 On the other hand, a power of attorney is a private agreement.
 The Oregon court or government agency will not watch over your attorney-in-fact to ensure that your will is carried out properly according to your request.
 Aside from the known benefits of having a power of attorney, keep in mind that some businesses and government agencies like the Social Security Administration do not acknowledge powers of attorney.

-To know more about the benefits and consequences of having a power of attorney, schedule a consultation with our knowledgeable Portland power of attorney lawyers today.
+To know more about the benefits and consequences of having a power of attorney, schedule a case evaluation with our knowledgeable Portland power of attorney lawyers today.
 We can help you ensure that your estate will be properly handled according to your wishes.

 Consult with a competent Oregon power of attorney lawyer by calling 503-852-9047 today.